 ESV remains a solid translation, but from an oral reading and public worship use, it is the most difficult of the four translations.
 Despite some recent electronic changes, the basic flaws noted here remain.
 For me the surprising one was NIV 2011.
 For years I had heard how people praised the NIV for its readability, even if they did not approve of the translation as a whole.
 However, I suspect readability for many making that claim has to do with private (silent) reading; and so the claim may have been true.
 But as I have listened and read orally the NIV, and now NIV 2011, I find that its oral sense can be a stumbling for readers and listeners.

 HCSB is a solid translation, and I think in many cases better than ESV and NIV 2011.
 But the layout design and some sentence structures do hinder its oral presentation.
 GW has from its inception been a translation with always an eye on readability, and especially oral comprehension.
 The design layout for GW is by far the best thought out among all translations, not just these four.

-And What about memory work?
+And what about memory work?
 My sense is that if the majority of the congregation comes from a traditional background, then ESV would be the choice.
 For those in the tradition of the last 30+ years with the NIV, then NIV 2011 makes sense.
 Even the HCSB is close enough to the KJV tradition that it might be acceptable, but would take some work on some familiar passages.
-GW is the most different of these, so memorizing is possible, but there would not be any confusion about “Is this NAS, NKJ, ESV?”
+GW is the most different of these, so memorizing is possible, but there would not be any confusion about “Is this NAS, NKJV, ESV?”
 This translation makes sense in the environment in which most of the congregation and its surrounding mission field is unchurched background.
 There is nothing to compare.
 The challenge for those memorizing GW is if the person moved to a new congregation in which a more traditional translation is used.